ArcanaFramework/frametree/docs/source/processing.rst

 .. code-block:: console

-  $ arcana derive menu '/data/another-dataset' --columns qa --parameters recommended
+  $ frametree derive menu '/data/another-dataset' --columns qa --parameters recommended

 The ``salience_threshold`` argument can also be used to filter out derivatives from the data store when applying an analysis to a dataset.
 This